dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 So in order to keep things DRY [^2], we have some high-level code that only deals with loop and error handling:

+First, a generic `Task` method.

+(Note that you can have your [own generic types](https://mypy.readthedocs.io/en/latest/generics.html) with mypy.
+This is *awesome* because without it you get laughed at by C++ programmers)

 ```python

 class Task(Generic[T], metaclass=abc.ABCMeta):